MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 @fiona-naugthon worked at offering several convenient way to iterate through your data.
 Read the [documentation](aux-doc) or [Fiona's blog posts](fiona-blog) to learn more about the feature.

 This feature is still in it's beginning and will be expanded in future releases.
+You can follow the conversation on the [initial issue](issue785) or on the [pull request](pr868).
 So far, only the XVG format used by [gromacs] and [grace] are supported.
 Open an issue if you need support for other time series formats.